underlay/styx/DOCS.md

 Styx handles six types of keys in twelve logical tables.
 The underlying key/value store [Badger](https://github.com/dgraph-io/badger) doesn't have a concept of a table, so instead we start every key with a prefix byte to indicate its type.

 In this table, the 'p' that each key starts with is a single byte "prefix" from the "prefixes" set.
-The prefix encodes both the key's type and rotation.
+The prefix encodes both the key's type and its rotation.

 | name    | #   | key format | value type | prefixes  |
 | ------- | --- | ---------- | ---------- | --------- |